Dalejannirmalkar/rentmojo/README.md

 # install node if not run the docker file

-# after run the docker run this curl for run the api and scraping
+# after run the docker run this curl for run the api and scraping compalete

 curl -X GET \
  http://localhost:1230 \